|

 year as the number of new stories is always greater than the number of

-stories do come around more frequently, sometimes as recent as a four-year
+meaningful stories do come around more frequently, sometimes as recent as a

-cycle.
-In the past 25 years there have been a handful of stories that have
+four-year cycle.
+In the past 25 years there have been a handful of stories

-run six times.
+that have run six times.
 Hundreds have been shared just once.
-But if a story is
+But if a story

 99% of the time it is updated or changed — hopefully improved — and sometimes

-improvements will be even more significant with the enhanced text version
+will be even more significant with the enhanced text version where we have

 simple.
 We do not provide your email address or any other contact information